saahiilll/wisecow/README.md

 https://rapportsoft.in:30002

 ## Problem Statement 2:
-#### Application Health Checker: Please write a script that can check the uptime of an application and determine if it is functioning correctly or not.
+#### 1. Application Health Checker: Please write a script that can check the uptime of an application and determine if it is functioning correctly or not.
 The script must accurately assess the application's status by checking HTTP status codes.
 It should be able to detect if the application is 'up', meaning it is functioning correctly, or 'down', indicating that it is unavailable or not responding.
 - ApplicationHealthChecker.sh

+#### 2. Log File Analyzer: Create a script that analyzes web server logs (e.g., Apache, Nginx) for common patterns such as the number of 404 errors, the most requested pages, or IP addresses with the most requests.
+The script should output a summarized report.
+- LogFileAnalyzer.sh